Return probability on Bienaym\'e-Galton-Watson trees and spectral asymptotics of sparse Erd\H{o}s-R\'enyi random graphs: Introduction

 \subsection{Organisation of the paper}

 We establish our notation and some useful properties of BGWTs conditioned on survival in Section~\ref{sec:bgwtsurvival}.
 In Section~\ref{sec:isolatedcores} we identify ``bad'' regions in trees that hamper the analysis of the return probability and collect properties and tools to handle them.
 The proof of Theorem~\ref{thm:returnprobability} will be given in Section~\ref{sec:proof}, where we obtain a suitable bound for the annealed probability that such a bad region is hit by the random walk.
 When combined with isoperimetric results for walks that do not hit any of these bad regions, the theorem follows.
 The proof of Theorem~\ref{thm:lifshits} is given in Section~\ref{sec:lifshits}.
 Here, the main point is to transfer the result of Theorem~\ref{thm:returnprobability}, which relates to the normalised graph Laplacian, to an upper bound for the (standard) graph Laplacian.
-Finally, the proof of Corollary~\ref{cor:cont-time-RW} is contained in Section~\ref{sec:cont-time-RW}.